ietf-wg-privacypass/base-drafts/CHARTER.md

 First, specify an extensible protocol for creating and redeeming anonymous and transferrable tokens.
 The protocol should permit suitable cryptographic ciphersuites and security parameterization for cryptographic agility.
-Negotiation of cryptographic parameters during the protocol is an application-specific property and thus out of scope for the Working Group.
-Specification of the underlying cryptographic algorithms or protocols is also out of scope.
+The cryptographic profile used by the protocol participants will be determined by the specific instantiation of the protocol, and it will be chosen ahead of time.
+We will work closely with the CFRG to agree acceptable cryptographic ciphersuites and parameters that satisfy the security/privacy properties of the protocol.
 The Working Group will specify a preliminary set of extensions, including Issuer-supplied metadata and alternative cryptographic instantiations that support public verifiability of Issued tokens, as well as any additional extensions that may arise in the future.
 Security and privacy properties of the protocol shall be well-documented.
 Formal analysis of the protocol will ensure that the security and privacy properties of the protocol are well-understood and well-documented.

 Second, describe and develop protocol use cases and properties thereof.